Florence, Colorado

-Florence is a statutory city in Fremont County, Colorado, United States.
+Florence is a statutory city located in Fremont County, Colorado, United States.
 The city population was 3,822 at the 2020 United States census.
 Florence is a part of the Cañon City, CO Micropolitan Statistical Area and the Front Range Urban Corridor.

 The city lies along the Arkansas River in eastern Fremont County.
 It is near Federal Correctional Complex, Florence, a major U.S. federal prison complex that includes a supermax prison, ADX Florence.

 History

 Florence was built as a transportation center, with three railroads including a small railroad depot for the trains that hauled coal from the neighboring towns of Rockvale and Coal Creek.
-After a small oil was discovered north of Canon City at Oil Spring, commercial quantity oil was discovered in Florence in 1862, Florence became the first significant oil center west of the Mississippi.
-In the early 1880s the town grew rapidly.
+After a small oil discovery north of Canon City at Oil Spring, commercial quantity oil was discovered near Florence in 1862, Florence became the first significant oil center west of the Mississippi.

+The Florence, Colorado Territory, post office opened on May 8, 1873, and the Town of Florence was incorporated on September 13, 1887.
 The city was named after Florence, the daughter of local settler James McCandless.
-The town was incorporated in 1887.
+After incorporation, the town grew rapidly.

 The Downtown Florence Historic District was listed on the National Register of Historic Places in 2017.